Seraphimu/Hello-World/Notes/CSharp/NotesOfCSharp.md

 1. `using System` means that we can use classes from the `System` namespace.
 2. A blank line.
 C# ignores white space.
 However, multiple lines **make the code more readable**.
-3. namespace is used to organize my code, and it is a container for other namespaces and classes.
+3. namespace is used to organize your code, and it is a container for other namespaces and classes.
 4. The curly braces  `{}` marks the beginning and the end of a block of code.
 5. class is a container for data and methods.
 6. Main() method always appear in a C# program.
 Any code inside its curly brackets `{}` will be executed.